rishabhsingh9861/Inheritance-2022/Elite_entity.md

 ## Future Scope
-1.Adding the colour option in blood group of blood bank in which an user will donate to a particular bank will have blood,
+1.Adding the colour option in blood group of blood bank in which an user will donate to a particular bank will have blood.
 2. Add search option
 3. Add google maps to reach blood banks or needy people easily
 4. Online payment feature